Europe tightens arms embargo against Syria

-BRUSSELS The European Union tightened an arms embargo on Syria and expanded other sanctions on Monday to try to hasten the end of the conflict between President Bashar al-Assad and rebels that is escalating towards civil war.
+BRUSSELS The European Union tightened an arms embargo on Syria and expanded other sanctions on Monday as the conflict between President Bashar al-Assad and rebels escalated towards civil war.

-The new embargo rules require EU countries to search planes and ships, starting from Tuesday, if they suspect they are carrying arms, dual-use goods or equipment used for repression to Syria.
+The new embargo rules require EU countries to search planes and ships if they have "reasonable grounds" to suspect they are carrying arms, dual-use goods or equipment used for repression to Syria.

-"These sanctions are important because they will allow ships to be examined to see what cargo they're carrying, and that will prevent, I hope, any arms reaching Syria," EU foreign policy chief Catherine Ashton said at a meeting of EU foreign ministers in Brussels.
+"These sanctions are important because they will allow ships to be examined to see what cargo they're carrying, and that will prevent, I hope, any arms reaching Syria," EU foreign policy chief Catherine Ashton said before the meeting in Brussels where foreign ministers agreed the measures.

-The EU decision sharpens differences with Russia, which has provided the Syrian government with weaponry and has blocked Western moves to get a U.N.
-Security Council resolution threatening Syria with sanctions.
+The EU decision sharpens differences with Russia which has blocked Western moves to get a United Nations Security Council resolution threatening Syria with sanctions.

-All 27 EU countries must enforce the sanctions - including Cyprus, which some Western diplomats suspect is used by Russia as a shipment route to supply arms to Assad.
-Cypriot President Demetris Christofias has dismissed this idea as "fairy tales".
+All 27 EU countries must enforce the sanctions, including Cyprus which some Western diplomats suspect is used by Russia as a shipment route to supply arms to Assad, something Cyprus's President Demetris Christofias has dismissed as "fairy tales".

-Ashton said it would be up to EU governments to implement cargo inspections, which British Foreign Secretary William Hague said should damage Assad's access to weapons.

-"I hope it will mean that the European Union will be more effective together at preventing any flow of arms to the Syrian regime," he said.

 The tighter EU sanctions could also make it more difficult to supply weapons to Assad's opponents.
 U.S. intelligence officials say weapons funded by sympathizers in Saudi Arabia and Qatar are crossing the Lebanese border to the rebels.

-The new sanctions include a ban on the Syrian national airline that will prevent the flag carrier landing at EU airports, although it will still be able to fly over EU countries and make emergency stops.
+The new sanctions include a ban the Syrian national airline which will prevent the flag carrier landing at EU airports, although it will be able to fly over EU countries and make emergency stops.

 Ministers added 26 people, mostly military officials, to a list of those subject to EU travel bans and asset freezes.
-The bloc had already imposed sanctions on 49 organizations and 129 people in Syria.
-Details of these measures were due to be made public on Tuesday.
+The EU had already imposed sanctions on 49 organizations and 129 people in Syria.

-With violence escalating, Dutch Foreign Minister Uri Rosenthal said the presence of chemicals weapons in Syria was a major concern.
+With violence escalating, Dutch Foreign Minister Uri Rosenthal said the presence of chemicals weapons in Syria was a key concern.

 "The turmoil could also expand to the stocks of chemical weapons," he said.
 "The sense of urgency is only on the increase.
 The stocks of chemical weapons are part of the story."